 NEW HAVEN, Conn.- The No. 5 Harvard women's fencing squad went 2-1 on the first day of the Ivy League Championships finding victories over Yale and Cornell, while falling to No. 3 Columbia.

-Opening up tournament play against host Yale, the women jumped out to a dominant 8-1 lead over the Bulldogs as the sabre group of Elizabeth Tartakovsky, Veronica Czyzewski, Gabby Tartakovsky, Martha Merriam and Marta LaSota took a strong offensive charge.
+Opening up tournament play against host Yale, the women jumped out to a dominant 8-1 lead over the Bulldogs as the sabre group of Elizabeth Tartakovsky, Veronica Czyzewski, Gabreille Tartakovsky, Martha Merriam and Marta Lasota took a strong offensive charge.
 Harvard tabbed seven more wins in in epee when Shawn Wallace, Cindy Gao and Saanchi Kukadia tabbed six victories in a row.
 The Crimson sealed the overall victory after collecting three more scores in foil.

 Moving onto the rematch with No. 3 Columbia, the Crimson struggled to find its grove after putting up a 5-4 mark from the sabre squad of the Elizabeth Tartakovsky, Czyzewski, and Merriam and fell to the Lions, 18-9.
 Harvard quickly bounced back in the contest with Cornell, posting back-to-back 6-3 scores in foil and epee.
 The Crimson fortified a positive outcome when the sabre squad collected four more victories